What is Finasteride?

 When Are First Results Visible?

 The effect of finasteride is delayed and develops gradually.
-In the first 0 to 3 months, you are in the stabilization phase, where active hair loss stops.
-Many users already notice that fewer hairs are falling out.
+In the first months, hair loss may stabilize; some users notice fewer hairs falling out.

 Therapy with finasteride requires patience.
 Users should wait at least 12 months before assessing efficacy.
 Premature discontinuation can result in missing potential successes.